NeshHari/XMonad/README.md

 ```

 ## MyWorkspaces.hs
 Workspaces can be named as you wish.
-These will be displayed on the screen when switching workspaces if used alongside [XMonad.Layout.ShowWName](https://hackage.haskell.org/package/xmonad-contrib-0.17.1/docs/XMonad-Layout-ShowWName.html).
-Always remember what's named here must be carried over to your Polybar configuration, particularly if icons are used.
+When switching workspaces, the names will be displayed on the screen if used alongside [XMonad.Layout.ShowWName](https://hackage.haskell.org/package/xmonad-contrib-0.17.1/docs/XMonad-Layout-ShowWName.html).
+Always remember what's named here must be carried over to your Polybar configuration, mainly if icons are used.

 ```haskell
 module Custom.MyWorkspaces where